gantry/docs/pages/01.gantry5/04.tutorials/14.multilingual-site-wordpress/docs.md

 Multilingual support in websites opens them up to a considerably larger audience than a single-language site might be able to.
 Developing a site with multilingual support takes a little know-how, and we have put together this guide to help you get through it.

 Everything written here can be applied to any Gantry 5 theme.
-We'll provide instructions for setting up a multilingual site using two popular WordPress plugins: [Polylang](https://wordpress.org/plugins/polylang/) and [WPML](https://wpml.org/).
+We'll provide instructions for setting up a multilingual site using the [Polylang](https://wordpress.org/plugins/polylang/) WordPress plugin (it's free!).

 ## Prerequisites

 Begin by installing the following:

-* Polylang or WPML
+* Polylang
 * Gantry 5 Plugin and Theme

-## Polylang (Free)
+## Polylang

 ### Step 1: Install Additional Languages